monicahq/monica/readme.md

 friends and family.
 Like the activities done with them.
 When you last called someone.
 What you talked about.
 It will help you remember the name and the age of the kids.
 It can also remind you to call someone you haven't talked to in a while.
-It's like an assistant (some call it spouse) you dream you had.

 ### What Monica isn't